 These teriyaki chicken and noodles retain their quality remarkably well:

-• Freezing unbaked: Prepare the dish up to the point of adding the noodles, then allow it to cool completely.
-Transfer to a freezer-safe container and freeze for up to 3 months.
-Thaw overnight in the refrigerator before reheating and adding the noodles.
+• Freezing unbaked: Prepare the dish up to the point of adding the noodles, then transfer to a freezer-safe container or bag.
+Freeze for up to 3 months.
+Thaw in the refrigerator overnight before reheating and adding the noodles.

 ❓ FAQs